JoshOrndorff/recipes/text/3-entrees/off-chain-workers/transactions.md

 are going to submit back to on-chain, and passing it to `T::SubmitSignedTransaction::submit_signed(call)`.

-You will notice that we run a for loop in the returned result.
-This implies that this call may make multiple transactions and return multiple results.
-It is because this call actually signs and sends the transaction with each of the accounts that can be found locally under the application crypto (which we defined earlier in `pub mod crypto {...}`).
-You can view this as the local accounts that are managed under this pallet namespace.
-Right now, we only have one key in the app crypto, so only one signed transaction is made.
+Notice that we run a loop in the returned result.
+This implies that the call may make multiple transactions and return multiple results.
+The call is both signing and sending the transaction with each of the accounts that can be found locally under the application crypto (which we defined earlier in `pub mod crypto {...}`).
+This can be seen as the local accounts that are managed under this pallet namespace.
+As we only have one key in the app crypto, so only one signed transaction is made.

-Eventually, the `call` transaction is made on-chain via the `create_transaction` function we defined earlier when we implemented `CreateTransaction` trait in our runtime.
+Eventually, the `call` transaction will be made on-chain via the `create_transaction` function we defined earlier when we implemented `CreateTransaction` trait in our runtime.

-If you are wondering where we insert the local account in the pallet app crypto, it is actually in the outer node's [service](https://substrate.dev/rustdocs/v2.0.0-rc5/sc_service/index.html).
+The local account used to sign the transaction is inserted in the pallet app crypto, and lives in the outer node's [service](https://substrate.dev/rustdocs/v2.0.0-rc5/sc_service/index.html).

 src: